syncfusion-content/uwp-docs/uwp/SfDataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

+By default, CheckBox is displayed in the header of selector column which is used to select/deselect all the rows in the datagrid.

 ![uwp datagrid selector column](Column-Types_images/Column-Types_img41.png)

-###Text on column header
+### Text on column header

-By default, CheckBox is displayed in the header of selector column which is used to select/deselect all the rows in the datagrid.
-However, you can display text instead of checkbox in the header of selector column by setting [AllowCheckBoxOnHeader](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridCheckBoxSelectorColumn~AllowCheckBoxOnHeader.html) property to `true`.
+You can display text instead of checkbox in the header of selector column by setting [AllowCheckBoxOnHeader](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridCheckBoxSelectorColumn~AllowCheckBoxOnHeader.html) property to `true`.

 {% tabs %}
 {% highlight xaml %}